Navoei/CustomDiscs/readme.md

 create-disc: "&aCreate a disc by doing &7/cd create %filename% \"Custom Lore\"&a."
 download-error: "&cAn error has occurred while downloading."
 now-playing: "&6Now playing: %song_name%"
+disc-converted: "&aConverted disc to new format! &fThis is due to changes in newer Minecraft versions which introduced &7JukeboxPlayableComponent&f."
 ```